-5.24 The screening assessment identified likely significant effects were uncertain for non-physical disturbance upon Sherwood Forest ppSPA as a result of site allocation Policy 9: Site SEM001 - Apleyhead Junction, Worksop, which makes provision for housing and employment development.
+5.23 The screening assessment identified likely significant effects were uncertain for non-physical disturbance upon Sherwood Forest ppSPA as a result of site allocation Policy 9: Site SEM1 - Apleyhead Junction, which has been identified as a strategic employment site.
 This allocation lies 250m away from the ppSPA and is the other side of the A57 major road.
 However, the A1 major road lies between the allocation and the ppSPA, and therefore it is considered that not only would this act as a barrier to the noise, vibration and light arising from the allocation, the existing baseline of disturbance in that location would mean that noise, vibration and light effects arising from construction and occupation of the new employment site would be unlikely to be greater than the existing disturbance from the A1 for the ppSPA birds.